Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Beyond Accuracy: Behavioral Testing of NLP Models with CheckList; (NLP Model Evaluation)** Marco Tulio Ribeiro, Tongshuang Wu, Carlos Guestrin, Sameer Singh
 - **On the Calibration of Pre-trained Language Models using Mixup Guided by Area Under the Margin and Saliency;** Seo Yeon Park, Cornelia Caragea
 - **Tailor: Generating and Perturbing Text with Semantic Controls;** Alexis Ross et al
+- **On the Sensitivity and Stability of Model Interpretations in NLP; (Interpretability)** Fan Yin, Zhouxing Shi, Cho-Jui Hsieh, Kai-Wei Chang